Stone Garrett Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.77).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.79).

-- The Athletics give up the fifth-most home runs in baseball (155 total, 1.3 per game).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (158 total, 1.4 per game).

-- Blackburn (2-2) gets the starting nod for the Athletics in his 12th start of the season.
-He's put together a 4.35 ERA in 60 2/3 innings pitched, with 63 strikeouts.
+- Medina gets the start for the Athletics, his 13th of the season.
+He is 3-8 with a 5.47 ERA and 79 strikeouts through 79 2/3 innings pitched.

-- The righty's most recent appearance came on Saturday against the San Francisco Giants, when he threw six scoreless innings while giving up two hits.
+- In his most recent appearance on Sunday, the righty threw 3 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.